ericvanderwal/VRTK_Playmaker3x/README.md

 Tutorials about this project can be found online at: https://www.youtube.com/channel/UCyRBYRGl9v_byeKxT4GLG_A

+## Version 2.0 Changes

+There have been some changes since Version 1.0 in order to support VRTK 3.1.0.
+Please note the follow changes below.

+SetBezierPointerApperance
+MaximumLength was changed from a float to a Vector2 per changes in VRTK 3.1.0.
+If you are using this action in a state, you may need to update it.
+If you are not using it, no action nessesary.

 ## Bugs

 Currently no major bugs have been reported, however this is a work in progress.